Fire Art Guidelines

 Create the Initial Perimeter

 Once the perimeter has been set, your perimeter team must be diligent in keeping audience members out.
 Remember, the perimeter is there for their safety.
 Sitting is not recommended for the perimeter crew, as it is too difficult to spring into action from this position.
 Squatting, or crouching with one knee down is better.
 All members of the perimeter crew should have a flashlight or head-lamp for visibility and safety.
+Also, have some food and water available for your crew, and encourage them to bring warmer clothing to wear under their safety vest for a cooler evening.

 Additional team members may be needed to stand back from the front line of the perimeter crew to catch anyone who makes it through the perimeter line (this does happen).
 Before the performance, this second line can stand in for perimeter crew members when they need a bathroom break.
-Also, have some food and water available for your crew, and encourage them to bring warmer clothing to wear under their safety vest for a cooler evening.

 Working with your audience is very effective and good humor is essential.
 Make friends with the audience; it is crucial that they assist you.
-Perimeter crews always face the crowd, with your back to the art piece.
+Perimeter crews always face the crowd, with their back to the art piece.
 If you do not set up a perimeter before the audience arrives, it’s really difficult to get them to move back.
 Also, do not be too concerned if the crowd yells things like “burn it!”
-The crowd can sound surly, but they are at your burn to see the show and have a good time, just like you and your crew.
+The crowd can sound surly, but they are there to see the show and have a good time, just like you and your crew.
 For large performances, ask the first three or more rows of watchers to sit down.
 This way everyone can see and the likelihood of a sudden large perimeter break is greatly diminished.
-The people who arrive earliest for a performance often have cameras and are more than happy to sit.
-Since they would prefer others don’t trample their set up, they are typically more than willing to help you.
+The people who arrive earliest for a performance often have cameras and are more than happy to sit; since they would prefer that others don’t trample their set up, they are typically more than willing to help you.
 Remember that in holding a perimeter, the situation can change quickly.
 The crew needs to stay focused and flexible throughout the event.

 Ignition of the Burn